 An earth-shattering revelation rose within me.

 I had absolutely no clue who I was without pain.
-Rightly, because I had been carrying it most of my life with one person.
+Rightly, because I had been carrying it most of my life with some persons.
 With another, I had carried it over twenty-five years, more than half my life at the time.

 There are many different pains I have been (and still am) walking through with Jesus off and on for years.
-Facing it with Him became more palatable because He would speak tenderly, expose lies, replace them with Truth, and bring His love in tangible ways as I processed.
+Facing it with Him became more palatable because He would speak tenderly, expose lies in those painful places, replace them with Truth, and bring His love in tangible ways as I processed.

 But could I trust Him enough to let go of the pain?
 What would He do with it?